United States Bankruptcy Court

 Parties wishing to move by notice of presentment should consult Local Bankruptcy Rules 9074-1 and 2002-2 to determine what matters may be handled on presentment.
 These rules also describe the notice and filing requirements when presenting a motion or application by presentment.
 If you have a question regarding whether a matter may be heard on presentment, please contact Chambers.

 Motions for relief from stay will not be considered on presentment.

 Parties do not need to contact Chambers to schedule a date and time for presentment but do need to contact the Courtroom Deputy for a hearing date in the event there is an objection.

 The underlying motion and an electronic version of the proposed order in Word or WordPerfect format should be submitted to Chambers prior to the scheduled date and time for presentment.

-Proposed orders may be submitted either by mail or by email; submission by email is preferred.
+Proposed orders may be submitted either by mail when the courtesy copy is sent to Chambers or by email after a hearing on the matter; submission by email is preferred.

 Orders submitted by mail should contain a hard copy of the order, accompanied by a CD Rom or flash drive containing an electronic copy of the order in Word or WordPerfect format.